marco-souza/resume/RESUME_PDF.md

 **Nov/2018 – Oct/2020**

 - Led team of 4 engineers on platform development and delivery
-- **Migrated app from Angular to React.js**, improving flexibility and UI performance
+- **Migrated app from Angular to React.js**, reducing memory usage from 200MB to 92MB and page load time from 3.5s to 1.5s (57% improvement)
-- **Implemented Progressive Web App (PWA)**, enhancing mobile experience and increasing user retention
+- **Implemented Progressive Web App (PWA)**, increasing time-spent-in-app by 18% compared to web version
-- **Spearheaded Mobile App R&D and initial implementation**, expanding platform reach to on-the-go users
+- Spearheaded Mobile App R&D and initial implementation, expanding platform reach to on-the-go users

 ---